komsit37/sublime-q/README.md

 * Cmd + Enter or Cmd + e to send highlighted text or block text
 * Cmd + j to execute text and get result as json (by calling .j.j to results - requires .j.j in kdb 3.0+)
 * 2 result modes: *output panel* and *inline popup*
-* Cmd + q to quickly switch between connections
+* Cmd + alt + q to quickly switch between connections
 * Syntax higlighing (based on kimtang's https://github.com/kimtang/sublime-q)
 * shows rows, column, time, mem usage at status bar
 * auto complete
+(change Cmd to Ctrl for windows)

 ### shortcut (hold shift to show output in inline popup)
 <ul>